mandalaverse/noderunner/README.md

 There is also services like blockfrost where a user can sign up for an account receive an API key and use blockfrost REST API to access whatever data you might need but it doesn't really give you a dapp and if blockfrost services go down so does your dapp.

-However through out the last few months several projects have emerged that give you the power of DB sync and are a lot less cumbersome.
-They are not replacements for DB sync and usually you have to bundle one or two of these services together to achieve what DB sync offers in one service.
-But in return you have only maybe 3 or 4 micro services that still take up and use a lot less resources then DB sync will.
+However through out the last few months several projects have emerged that give you the power of dbSync and are a lot less cumbersome.
+They are not replacements for dbSync per say and usually you have to bundle one or two of these services together to achieve what DB sync offers in one service.
+But in return you have only maybe 3 or 4 micro services that still take up and use a lot less resources then dbSync does.

 For example DB sync system requirements currently are:
 ```